 12 Best RingCentral Alternatives

-Each of the following alternatives was tested and reviewed and is in no particular order.
-This isn’t meant to be a rated list but instead an informative collection highlighting the additional options and services that users of RingCentral may potentially benefit from using.
+Each of the following alternatives was tested and reviewed in no particular order.
+This isn’t meant to be a rated list but instead an informative collection highlighting the additional options and services that RingCentral users may benefit from using.

 Phone.com allows users to activate numbers local to their area in addition to toll-free options.
 This allows for simple residential use or a larger virtual corporate phone system, providing a wide range of consumers with communication options.
 One of the strengths of the Phone.com service is the fact that it’s completely cloud-based, which eliminates the need for any type of physical installation or complicated wiring system and infrastructure for business use.

 The company’s primary demographic is business subscribers, although residential customers make up a small percentage of their client base.
 With Phone.com, customers can integrate their already-existing phone numbers without relying on a new one through the platform.